daafanasev/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies which decision definition version tag the task evaluates if the <a href="{{< ref "/reference/bpmn20/custom-extensions/extension-attributes.md#decisionrefbinding" >}}">camunda:decisionRefBinding</a>
+      The attribute specifies which decision definition version tag the task evaluates if the <a href="../../reference/bpmn20/custom-extensions/extension-attributes.md#decisionrefbinding" >}}">camunda:decisionRefBinding</a>
       is set to <code>versionTag</code>.
     </td>
   </tr>